A Magical Clockwork

 About the Author

 For more than thirty years, Susan Ioannou has been involved with writing.
 Her poetry collections include Looking Through Stone: Poems about the Earth (Your Scrivener Press), Coming Home: An Old Love Story (Leaf Press), Where the Light Waits (Ekstasis Editions), and Clarity Between Clouds (Goose Lane Editions).
 She is also the author of the children's novels A Real Farm Girl (Hodgepog Books), and The Hidden Valley Mystery (Wordwrights Canada).
 Poet, essayist, and fiction author, she has performed her work around Toronto, on radio and television, and at Harbourfront.
 To learn more about Susan's writing, click on University of Toronto Canadian Poets.

-To develop your poetic technique further, Wordwrights Canada also offers an online poetry writing course.
-For details, click Lessons in Writing the Poem.
+To develop your poetic technique further, Wordwrights Canada also offers the online poetry writing course Lessons in Writing the Poem.
+For details, click Lessons.